This Valentine’s Day, if you haven’t already done so, may you come to know the One who loved you so much that He gave His all for you!

 Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
 Yet she will be saved through [the] childbearing—if they continue in faith and love and holiness, with self-control.

-The reason these passages have created so many problems is that they have, more often than not, been taken out of their immediate context; and, instead of them being interpreted in light of the cultural conditions of the day, they have been isolated from the rest of the passage and elevated to the stature of a doctrine which, in its meaning, flies in the face of not only Paul’s but Jesus’ attitudes toward women.
+The reason these passages have created so many problems is that they have, more often than not, been taken out of their immediate context; and, instead of being interpreted in light of the cultural conditions of the day, they have been isolated from the rest of the passage and elevated to the stature of a doctrine which, in its meaning, flies in the face of not only Paul’s but Jesus’ attitudes toward women.

 So what did Paul mean when he told the women to keep silent?
 If he was indeed saying that women should not minister publicly, he was contradicting what he said earlier when he gave instructions for women’s dress code while prophesying!
 There must be an explanation.
 As we examine these verses, we will see that Paul was definitely not teaching against women ministering publicly.
 Rather, he was correcting the way in which women were ministering in the Corinthian church.

 In his letter to Timothy, however, Paul was addressing a different set of problems; ones created as a result of false teaching infiltrating the church at Ephesus—the church where Timothy was ministering.
-In all likelihood, this false teaching involved some “old wives’ tales” that were being passed down from the older women to the younger ones; tales promoting Eve, in her sin, as a benefactor to humanity, instead of as the transgressor that Paul later states she was.
+In all likelihood, this false teaching involved some “old wives’ tales” which were being passed down from the older women to the younger ones; tales promoting Eve, in her sin, as a benefactor to humanity, instead of as the transgressor that Paul later states she was.
 To counter this heresy, Paul first addressed the women of the church in general, instructing them on how Godly women should dress and behave.
 Then, he directed his attention to one woman in particular—the one most responsible for promoting the false doctrine—and commanded that she not be allowed to teach.
 Instead…

 Paul…commanded this woman to learn but not to teach.
 Why?
 Because she had been teaching false doctrine.
 Therefore, Paul set aside the normal link between learning and teaching in her case.
 For a season, she was being disciplined, corrected.
 She couldn’t be allowed to continue spreading false doctrine.
 It was time for her to abstain from teaching altogether and dedicate herself to study alone.